nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: **`stats`** `TUTORIAL_GROUP`

-* Computes the statistics of the specified tutorial group.
 * If there are no tutorial groups with the given name/number, it will notify the user.

 Examples: